Monday 9th August

 by Simon Weale

-Simon Weale read music at Magdalen College, Oxford, where he was both an exhibitioner and an instrumental scholar.
-The Oxford Times praised him for his ‘Outstanding talent.’
+Simon Weale graduated from Magdalen College, Oxford, where he read music- he was both an exhibitioner and an instrumental scholar.

-His teachers have included Catherine Ennis and Anne Marsden Thomas.
+His teachers have included John York, Leslie Howard and Joyce Rathbone for the piano and Catherine Ennis and Anne Marsden Thomas for the organ.